JohanWWW/PointLess/readme.md

 Hello World!
 ```

-Although classes are non-existent in Pointless it is still possible to simulate class definitions with functions which allows for encapsulation.
+Although classes are non-existent in ZeroPoint it is still possible to simulate class definitions with functions which allows for encapsulation.
 ```
 // Class-like function with constructor parameters Person = (firstName, lastName, age) => {